Texera/texera.github.io/content/en/blog/pyright-llm-enhanced-udf/index.md

   </figcaption>
 </figure>

-In Figure 1, there is a very basic comparison between two language servers on the same code.
+Figure 1 shows a comparison between two language servers on the same code.
 The yellow lines represent warnings, and the red lines represent errors.
-With Pylsp, it can recommend fixes with formatting suggestions from [PEP 8 style guide](https://peps.python.org/pep-0008/#style-guide), such as the [two blank line requirement](https://peps.python.org/pep-0008/#blank-lines) between functions.
+Pylsp can recommend fixes with formatting suggestions from  [PEP 8 style guide](https://peps.python.org/pep-0008/#style-guide), such as the [two blank line requirement](https://peps.python.org/pep-0008/#blank-lines) between functions.
 It is limited to formatting warnings, instead of code correctness.
-Also, as shown in the figure, when using Pylsp, there is only one red line, indicating that it detected only one meaningful semantic error.
-In contrast, Pyright correctly identified all the relevant errors, which is reflected by the additional red lines.
+As shown in the figure, Pylsp has only one red line, indicating that it detected only one semantic error.
+In contrast, Pyright correctly identified all errors, reflected by the additional red lines.
 For example, there is a type error in the second `def` block where `y = x + 5` and `x` is a string.
-This leads to a semantic error, as you cannot add a string and an integer.
-This demonstrates Pyright’s superior ability to detect semantic issues, making it a better choice for enhancing the UDF code editor.
+This leads to a semantic error, as we cannot add a string and an integer.
+This demonstrates Pyright’s superior ability to detect semantic errors, making it a better choice for enhancing the UDF code editor.

 ## Challenge: Type Inference Without Type Annotations